What is Intuitive Eating?

 Before I started my training in intuitive eating, I used the terms mindful eating and intuitive eating interchangeably.
 Although there are some overlaps, the two concepts are different.

 The Center for Mindful Eating defines mindful eating as “allowing yourself to become aware of the positive and nurturing opportunities that are available through food selection and preparation by respecting your own inner wisdom” and “using all your senses in choosing to eat food that is both satisfying to you and nourishing to your body and becoming aware of physical hunger and satiety cues to guide your decisions to begin and end eating.”

-You can tell right there that Intuitive Eating encompasses the principles of mindful eating.
-However, it goes a step further, also addressing the importance of rejecting the dieting mentality, respecting your body (regardless of your weight or shape), coping with emotional eating, and gentle movement and nutrition without judgment.
-Both mindful eating and Intuitive Eating can be useful tools to help you reach a place of eating that works best for your body.
+It’s evident from this definition that intuitive eating encompasses the principles of mindful eating.
+However, intuitive eating goes a step further by also addressing the importance of rejecting the dieting mentality, respecting your body (regardless of your weight or shape), coping with emotions, and using gentle movement and nutrition without judgment.

 Are you interested in learning more about Intuitive Eating?

-Check out my Unapologetic Eating 101 Course, an online, self-paced program to liberate yourself from dieting and make peace with food and your body.
+Check out Unapologetic Eating 101: an intuitive eating and body image healing course designed to liberate yourself from dieting and make peace with food and your body.
 Includes 10 modules with 12 videos and over 30 workbook exercises to help you move away from dieting, practice the concepts of intuitive eating, and work on healing your relationship with food and your body.